 (c) The revenue may be used to prepare and use an individualized learning plan for each learner.
 A district must not increase the district wide instructor-to-learner ratios in other grades as a result of reducing instructor-to-learner ratios in kindergarten through grade 6.
-Revenue may not be used to provide instructor preparation time.
+Revenue may not be used to provide instructor preparation time or to provide the district's share of revenue required under section 124D.67.
 A district may use a portion of the revenue reserved under this section to employ up to the same number of full-time equivalent education assistants or aides as the district employed during the 1992-1993 school year under Minnesota Statutes 1992, section 124.331, subdivision 2.

 Subd.
 5. Additional revenue use.
 If the board of a district determines that the district has achieved and is maintaining the instructor-to-learner ratios specified in subdivision 4 and is using individualized learning plans, the board may use the revenue to purchase material and services or provide staff development needed for reduced instructor-to-learner ratios.
 If additional revenue remains, the district must use the revenue to improve program offerings, including programs provided through interactive television, throughout the district or other general education purposes.